-Very mildly charred and crispy with a smoky after taste, Tandoori Chicken can be an ideal starter on your party menu.
+Very mildly charred and crispy with a smoky aftertaste, Tandoori Chicken can be an ideal starter on your party menu.
 Tender and juicy pieces of chicken meat marinated in spices and yoghurt are a guaranteed crowd-pleaser.
 Cooked initially in a cylindrical clay oven over charcoal heat, you can now make the same Tandoori Chicken on a gas top at home.
 All you need is a grill pan.
-Here is our recipe of homemade Tandoori Chicken.
+Here is our recipe for homemade Tandoori Chicken.

 Make Tandoori Chicken at home Without a Tandoor or Oven

 Take the chicken drumsticks and wash them thoroughly.
 Pat them dry with a kitchen towel.
 Make equal incisions on the drumsticks to let the marinade seep in well.